 Without a sufficient cybersecurity plan and the software to back it up, healthcare organizations risk potentially irreparable consequences, including the following:

 - Impact to patient care and safety: Many connected medical devices play an instrumental role in care.
 For example, modern infusion pumps are often connected to a network.
-Certain cyberattacks could alter the way those pumps function, jeopardizing a patient's life.
-Cyberattacks could actually prove fatal, making healthcare cybersecurity more than just a business consideration.
+Certain cyberattacks could alter the way those pumps function, jeopardizing a patient’s life.

 Healthcare cybersecurity best practices for connected medical devices